PANTHEONtech/StoneWork/README.md

     }
 }
 ```
-Interface names can be selected arbitrarily, for example as `eth0` and `eth1`'
+Interface names can be selected arbitrarily, for example `eth0` and `eth1`'
 in the above example.

 More information about attaching physical interfaces into VPP can be found